Updated: Mar 15

 Sandcastles and the Sahara ...

 It's been 10 years since I visited Morocco.
-Anyone who has been will recall a country with every landscape under the sun woven within its national borders.
-It was January when we visited and our romantic notions of a sun-kissed Sahara were soon tempered by the snow capped peaks of the Atlas Mountains and the green canopies of Argan trees throughout the Sous Valley.
-Looking back through my travel snaps I could convince myself that we detoured through Switzerland before correctly identifying the mountain village of Ifrane.
+Anyone who's been will recall a country with every landscape under the sun.
+It was January when we visited and our romantic notions of a sun-kissed Sahara were soon tempered by the snow capped peaks of the Atlas Mountains, and the green canopies of Argan trees throughout the Sous Valley.
+Looking back through my travel snaps I could convince myself that we detoured through Switzerland (such is its likeness to the mountain village of Ifrane).

 But even after all these years, the impression that has lingered longest is of the striking edifice at Ait Benhaddou.
 Rising from the sand like a golden monolith, this citadel evokes wild imaginings of ancient civilizations and Arabian nights.
-Or if you're nostalgia tends to the more homespun... these sandy structures might trigger memories of long, summer afternoons of castle building on the beach.
+Or - if you're nostalgia tends to the more homespun - this 'sand land' might trigger memories of long, summer afternoons of castle building on the beach.

-I recently compiled a short list of contemporary buildings for the purpose of researching an article.
+I recently compiled a shortlist of contemporary buildings for the purpose of researching an article.
 Each project takes its design cues from the multiple possibilities presented by a single material.
-Have a peruse at the selection below...
+Check out the selection below...

 TIMBER | St Andrew's Beach House, Mornington Peninsula, Australia